mikechambers/dcli/src/dclics/README.md

 # dclics

-Command line tool for retrieving current Destiny 2 Crucible activity stats.
+Command line tool for retrieving Destiny 2 Crucible activity stats.

 Enables control of which stats are retrieved via: